zalando-zmon/zmon-docs/docs/user/check-ref/scalyr_wrapper.rst

 ^^^^^^^

 The ``scalyr()`` wrapper enables querying Scalyr from your AWS worker if the credentials have been specified for the worker instance(s).
+For more description of each type of query, please refer to https://www.scalyr.com/help/api .

 .. py:method:: count(query, minutes=5)